-- (a) On a form furnished by the board or in a format approved by the board; - (b) Filed every month, including months with no activity or payment due; - (c) Submitted, with payment due, to the board on or before the twentieth day of each month, for the previous month.
+- (a) On a form furnished by the board ((or in a format approved by the board)); - (b) Filed every month, including months with no activity or payment due; - (c) Submitted, with payment due, to the board on or before the twentieth day of each month, for the previous month.
 (For example, a report listing transactions for the month of January is due by February 20th.)
 When the twentieth day of the month falls on a Saturday, Sunday, or a legal holiday, the filing must be postmarked by the U.S. postal service no later than the next postal business day; and - (d) Filed separately for each liquor license held. - (2) For reporting purposes, production is the distillation of spirits from mash, wort, wash or any other distilling material.
 After the production process is completed, a production gauge shall be made to establish the quantity and proof of the spirits produced.
 The designation as to the kind of spirits shall also be made at the time of the production gauge.
 A record of the production gauge shall be maintained by the distiller.
 The completion of the production process is when the product is packaged for distribution.
-Production quantities are reportable within thirty days of the completion of the production process. - (3) Payments to the board.
-A distillery must pay the difference between the cost of the alcohol purchased by the board and the sale of alcohol at the established retail price, less the established commission rate during the preceding calendar month, including samples at no charge.
-On sales on or after March 1, 2012, a distillery or craft distillery must pay ten percent of their gross spirits revenue to the board during the first two years of licensure and five percent of their gross spirits revenues to the board in year three and thereafter.
+Production quantities are reportable within thirty days of the completion of the production process. - (3) ((Payments to the board.
+A distillery must pay the difference between the cost of the alcohol purchased by the board and the sale of alcohol at the established retail price, less the established commission rate during the preceding calendar month,

-- (a) Any on-premises sale or sample provided to a customer is considered a sale reportable to the board. - (b) Samples provided to retailers are considered sales reportable to the board. - (c) Payments must be submitted, with monthly reports, to the board on or before the twentieth day of each month, for the previous month.
+- including samples at no charge.))
+On sales on or after March 1, 2012, a distillery or craft distillery must pay ten percent of their gross spirits revenue to the board on sales to a licensee allowed to sell spirits for on- or off-premises consumption during the first two years of licensure and five percent of their gross spirits revenues to the board in year three and thereafter. - (a) ((Any on-premises sale or sample provided to a customer is considered a sale reportable to the board.))
+On sales after June 1, 2012, a distillery or craft distillery must pay seventeen percent of their gross spirits revenue to the board on sales to customers for off-premises consumption. - (b) ((Samples provided to retailers are considered sales reportable to the board. - (c))) Payments must be submitted, with monthly reports, to the board on or before the twentieth day of each month, for the previous month.
 (For example, payment for a report listing transactions for the month of January is due by February 20th.)
 When the twentieth day of the month falls on a Saturday, Sunday, or a legal holiday, payment must be postmarked by the U.S. postal service no later than the next postal business day.